 Any student who registers and later decides not to attend the University must follow the leave of absence/withdrawal procedures in this handbook.
-Students wishing to drop all courses for the summer sessions may do so by using the Web.
+Students wishing to drop all courses for the summer/winter sessions may do so by contacting the Office of Registration Services at registrar@wpunj.edu.